bhnord/activities/README.md

 parkrun is a FREE 5k and takes place every Saturday morning at Danehy Park in Cambridge.
 <a href="https://www.parkrun.us/danehypark/" target="_blank">info link</a>

-### KARAOKE THURSDAY-SATURDAY @SIDEBAR BOSTON
+### Seaport Smalls

-**05/08 08:00PM - 05/10 01:55AM @ SIDEBAR BOSTON**
+**05/10 10:00AM - 05/10 11:00AM @ The Paseo at 111 Harbor Way**
-⚠️‼️JOIN US FOR KARAOKE @SIDEBAR BOSTON THURSDAY- SATURDAY 8PM-2AM EVERY WEEK ‼️⚠️ HERE FOR A GOOD TIME AND A LONG TIME ‼️
+Back by popular demand, Boston Seaport's children's programming series, Seaport Smalls: Free Fun for your Tiny Crew.
-<a href="https://" target="_blank">info link</a>
+<a href="https://www.eventbrite.com/e/seaport-smalls-tickets-1308146885549" target="_blank">info link</a>

 ### Traditional Irish Music Sessions at The Druid

 **05/10 04:00PM - 05/10 11:00PM @ The Druid**
 Traditional Irish Sessions are a long-standing tradition and well-known event at the Druid.
 <a href="https://www.druidpub.com/music" target="_blank">info link</a>

-### Seaport Smalls

-**05/10 10:00AM - 05/10 11:00AM @ The Paseo at 111 Harbor Way**
-Back by popular demand, Boston Seaport's children's programming series, Seaport Smalls: Free Fun for your Tiny Crew.
-<a href="https://www.eventbrite.com/e/seaport-smalls-tickets-1308146885549" target="_blank">info link</a>

 ### GyroFest